 The surfing scene on the Gilis pales before the one in Bali, but refugees from the latter find plenty of action off these isolated shores.
 Compared to Bali's left-hand breaks, the ones around the Gilis give plenty of love for right-handers.

 The strong and fast breaks around the Gilis call for surfers with some experience; the corals, rocks and sea urchins make for positively painful wipeouts if you're not careful!

-Ombak Sunset is a resort on the western coast of Gili Trawangan (a sister resort to our accommodations on the island, Vila Ombak).
-We enjoyed discounted drinks by showing our room keys, and entertained ourselves by posing on the sunset swings in the shallows.
+- Ombak Sunset is a resort on the western coast of Gili Trawangan (a sister resort to Vila Ombak).
+Entertain yourselves by posing on the sunset swings in the shallows.

-The Exile has no resort attached, but its friendly atmosphere and chummy bartenders working from the circular bar make it a popular stop for sunset-viewing nonetheless.
-A yoga class is held intermittently on the field near the bar. location on Google Maps; phone: +62 812-4624-5915; Facebook page.
+- The Exile has no resort attached, but its friendly atmosphere and chummy bartenders working from the circular bar make it a popular stop for sunset-viewing nonetheless.
+A yoga class is held intermittently on the field near the bar.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this article, TripSavvy.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.